 Indian women comprise a significant, highly-educated chunk of our brain-bank – and the bank is draining when it could be burgeoning.

 Kevin O’Leary of reality-TV-show Shark Tank fame has candidly opined that his investments run by female CEOs consistently outperform his investments headed by men.
 He observed that his female CEOs’ risk-taking is vastly superior in that it is careful, intermediate, and often more researched than their male counterparts.
 He found that those CEOs that were busy mothers at home performed at the highest level in the group.
 The multitasking capacity of a busy mom could leave the most eager, energetic and aggressive-assertive male stunned.

-JobsForHer represents women who have been on a career-break for personal reasons, and this means that our pipeline of candidates are mostly women who had to step away in the middle of their career trajectory.
+JobsForHer represents women who have been on a career break for personal reasons, women who wish to begin their careers and women who want to climb the corporate ladder, and this means that our pipeline of candidates are mostly women who had to step away in the middle of their career trajectory.

 This means that they have high-quality resumes.
 This means that we are placing women in roles that will elevate their career upward and onward, the way it should go – the managerial-track route.

 President Obama recently said, “When women succeed, America succeeds.”
 In saying this, he wasn’t being a politician paying lip-service to another rally.
 He was talking sense.
 Simplifying and shortening the path for women to return to the workforce after whatever break they took because they had to, because they were the only ones in their families who could or would do it, makes for a better GDP, a better growth-trajectory, a better balanced workplace environment, happier families and happier countries, on the whole.

 Our women matter more than we’re giving them credit for and we need to show them that they do.
 Because we need them back to work!

 There are 8 companies in India who are doing just that this International Women’s Day – and they’re doing it in one massive diversity drive cross-country, this entire week!